 Art is what you want it to be

-When you pick up your camera and head out into the world you snap away, capturing images, you take them home you load them onto your computer, you edit them, you export them… And what do you do then?
+When you pick up your camera and head out into the world you snap away, capturing images.
+You then take them home, you load them onto your computer, you edit them, you export them… And what do you do then?

 I would put it to you that in almost all cases, your next step is to show it to someone in some form or other.
 Whether that be putting it up on your website, or emailing it to someone, or sending it off to a magazine hoping it will be printed, or putting it into an album to be shown to someone at a later date.
 Or perhaps you’re printing a photograph to put on your wall.
 Either way, your plan is to display it, show it, or share it in some form.